Why your business isn't growing on social media

 Social media is a powerful tool for raising brand awareness.
 You’ll be interacting with existing customers (creating brand loyalty), but you’ll also be trying to pique the interest of potential new customers.

 We recommend developing an ideal customer persona.
 This will allow you to fully understand your perfect customer and exactly who you’re trying to reach.
+Use your social media scheduler to reach your target market at the right times of day.

 Once identified, you can then work on creating content that will really strike a chord.
 It’s one thing to bring attention to your social media channels, but it’s all for nothing unless it’s coming from the right people.

 Only once your ideal customer persona is in place can you begin to further tailor your content to your audience, and work out what you need to change to draw even more engagement.
+You may even want to step up your social media marketing automation to get more posts out to increase traffic.

 3) Grow your business by looking at performance every step of the way

 Introducing fresh new ideas into your social media strategy is the way forward, but if you’re not planning your content or checking your results then you’re likely to miss opportunities to double down on what works well.
+Social media planning tools will help you get more organised and save time.

 So here’s our golden rule...